Murder of Victoria Climbié: Other

 The Guardian discussed the media attention surrounding the case, noticing how sensational events received widespread coverage, yet important but less exciting events received less.
 It states that only it and The Independent of the national newspapers gave significant coverage to the evidence in the hearings.
 A possible explanation is given as, "much of the evidence has been concerned with social services, which many other papers view as a politically correct waste of money for the undeserving".

 In August 2002, Baptiste was fined £500 after being found guilty of deliberately failing to attend the inquiry.
 Climbié's parents, speaking through a family friend, said, "we, the family, expected her to be dealt with more severely".
 This was the first time a person had been prosecuted for not attending a public inquiry.
 In September 2002, Arthurworrey and Mairs were sacked following disciplinary procedures.
 The education secretary, Charles Clarke, also added them to the Protection of Children Act 1999 List, banning them from working with children.
 In October 2004, Arthurworrey appealed against her dismissal, saying that she was duped by Kouao and Manning, misled by medical reports, badly advised by her managers, and that she was a scapegoat for other people's failures, but the appeal was rejected.
 In 2005, she appealed the ban preventing her from working with children and won the case.
-In 2004, Mairs appealed her ban preventing her from working with children and won; this decision was challenged in the High Court but she prevailed.
+This decision was challenged in the High Court but she prevailed.
 In 2004, six police officers involved in the case faced misconduct charges.
 All six kept their jobs, and some received reprimands and cautions.
 In 2004, the General Medical Council dropped misconduct charges against Dr Schwartz.

 Haringey council held a debate in the council chambers to discuss the Laming report.
 The parents of Victoria Climbié were invited to speak at the council by Councillor Ron Aitken, but the Council leader George Meehan denied them permission.
 Only pressure from the opposition and local press got the decision reversed.
 As George Meehan only reversed his decision just before the meeting, a driver was rushed to Acton to escort Francis and Berthe Climbié and Mor Dioum, their interpreter, to the council.
 At the meeting, the Climbiés attacked the council, through their interpreter, for its handling of the case, especially in its dealing with the Laming Inquiry.
 (Mor Dioum later went on to be the Director of the Victoria Climbié Foundation.)